EvelynGriffith/201_final_website/src/projects/fourth-project.md

 ### About Frenelle

-Add info about Frenelle here as well as some info about what they do.
+Frenelle is a chemistry major and they love to make art!

 ##### Contact Information